-NEURONES governance (described on pages 124 and following) complies with most of the recommendations of the MiddleNext code for medium-sized companies.
-The compensation of company officers (pages 132 to 134) and other information concerning them are indicated in accordance with the recommendations of this same code.
+NEURONES governance (described on pages 114 to 124) complies with most of the recommendations of the MiddleNext code for medium-sized companies.
+The compensation of company officers (pages 118 to 121) and other information concerning them are indicated in accordance with the recommendations of this same code.